Travel guide

 • Lost or damaged mobility equipment

-Pre-existing conditions (your injury) may affect coverage—read policies carefully.
+Pre-existing conditions (your injury) may affect coverage—read policies carefully or speak with a licensed agent.
 Expect to pay 5-7% of trip cost.

 How much rest time should I plan during a vacation?